razorback21/laravelreacttest/README.md

 Installation instruction

-NOTES: if you encounter issues with inertia version 0.5.4 not working with php 8.2, update composer to "inertiajs/inertia-laravel": "^1.3"
+NOTES: if you encounter issues with inertia version 0.5.4 not working with php 8.2, update inertia in composer.json to "inertiajs/inertia-laravel": "^1.3"

 1. Clone the repository